monorkin/twice/README.md

 used by [Campfire](https://once.com/campfire) and [Writebook](https://once.com/writebook).

-Through Twice you can generate and distribute license keys with which users can install and run Docker containers of your products on their servers.
+Through Twice you can generate and distribute license keys with which users can install and run Docker containers of your products on their own servers.

 ## Example